Zingaat

 "Zingaat" is an Indian Marathi-language song from the 2016 film Sairat, directed by Nagraj Manjule.
 Composed and written by the musical duo Ajay-Atul, the song became a cultural phenomenon in India, known for its high-energy beats and catchy rhythm.
-It is performed by Ajay Gogavale and Atul Gogavale and has garnered over 450 million views on YouTube as of June 2021, making it the most-watched Marathi song on the platform.
+It is performed by Ajay Gogavale and Atul Gogavale and has garnered over 450 million views on YouTube as of June 2021, making it the most-watched Marathi song on the platform at that time.
 The song's popularity led to its adaptation in other Indian languages, including Hindi for the 2018 film Dhadak and Kannada for the 2017 film Manasu Mallige.

 Production

 "Zingaat" was recorded at the Sony Scoring Stage in Culver City, California, featuring an orchestra of 66 musicians.
 The production included a 45-piece string section, a 13-piece brass section, six woodwind instruments, a six-piece horn section, three trumpets, three trombones, a tuba, and a harp, conducted by Mark Graham.
 According to The Times of India, no choreographer was assigned, and the actors, including Akash Thosar and Rinku Rajguru, were encouraged to dance freely as they would to an energetic track, resulting in a raw and authentic performance.